rshipp/geodigger/geodigger.md

 source from which a data point originated, to facilitate querying data based on source.
-It is also used in the user ID sanitizing method to ensure that, for example, user #312 from Twitter (namespace "twitter") recieves a different unique identifier than user #312 from Facebook (namespace "facebook").
+It is also used in the user ID sanitizing method to ensure that, for example, user #312 from Twitter (namespace "twitter") receives a different unique identifier than user #312 from Facebook (namespace "facebook").

 ## Saving to the database